abinit/abinit/doc/tutorial/eph_intro.md

 By default, the EPH code computes the phonon DOS and the atom-projected PHDOS by interpolating the IFCs on the *dense* $\qq$-mesh specified by [[ph_ngqpt]].
 The default $\qq$-grid is 20×20×20.
-You may want to increase this value for more accurate results.
+You may want to increase this value for more precise results.
 The step of the (linear) frequency mesh is governed by [[ph_wstep]].
 The linear tetrahedron method by [[cite:Bloechl1994]] is used by default.
 The Gaussian method can be activated via [[ph_intmeth]] with [[ph_smear]] defining